sylvaincom/github_tutorial/README.md

 - From this GitHub repository (on the web navigator), fork the repository by clicking on the `Fork` button on the upper right corner, then `Create a new fork`.
 - Clone the repository (of your fork):
   - From the web navigator, click on `Code` then `Open with GitHub Desktop`.
 This will automatically open GitHub Desktop.
-  - On GitHub Desktop, click on `Clone`.
-This will automatically open the GitHub repository which corresponds to your fork.
+  - Once on GitHub Desktop, click on `Clone`.
+This will clone the GitHub repository which corresponds to your fork.
   - When asked _How are you planning to use this fork?_, select _To contribute to the parent project_.
-- Create a branch called `student_name` (for example `paul_b`) and switch to this branch (it should be done by default, see `Current branch`).
+- Create a branch called `student_branch` (for example called it `paul_b` if your firstname and last name initial are "Paul B.") and switch to this branch (it should be done for you by default, check `Current branch`).
 - Click on `Publish branch`.

 #### Do your modifications:
-- Click on `Open in Visual Studio Code` to open the code in this GitHub repository on this branch of your forked repository on VS Code.
+- Click on `Open in Visual Studio Code` to open the code, corresponding to this branch of your forked repository, on VS Code.
 (Note that Visual Studio Code must be selected as your *external editor* on GitHub Desktop.)
-  - In VS Code, on the bottom left, check that you are the correct branch `student_name` (it should be done by default).
+  - On VS Code, on the bottom left, check that you are in the correct branch called `student_branch` (it should be done for you by default).
-  - Select the file `students.txt`.
+  - Select the `students.txt` file.
   - Modify this file by adding a ` -> done` at the end of the row with your name.
 Do not forget to save the file after your modification!

 #### Publish your modifications and send a pull request (PR):
 - Go back to GitHub Desktop.
-  - Select the changed file called `students.txt` (it should be done by default).
+  - Select the changed file called `students.txt` (it should be done for you by default).
   - Add a commit message (by default it should be `Update students.txt`, which is fine).
 Note that the commit message is for documentation purposes.
   - Click on `Commit to student_name` to commit your changes on your branch.
   - Click on `Pull origin`.
 If GitHub says that there is a conflict (because you modified lines that were modified by another student at the same time), solve them.